Synthetixio/synthetix-docs/content/contracts/source/contracts/BinaryOptionMarket.md

 | `Long`  | The event that the asset price is higher than or equal to the strike price at the maturity date. |
 | `Short` | The event that the asset price is lower than the strike price at the maturity date.              |

+??? example "Related Contracts"

+    - [`BinaryOptionMarketFactory`](BinaryOptionMarketFactory.md): This factory contract instantiates `BinaryOptionMarket` instances.
+    - [`BinaryOptionMarketManager`](BinaryOptionMarketManager.md): The manager that tracks `BinaryOptionMarket` instances.
+    - [`BinaryOption`](BinaryOption.md): Option token instances, which track bids and balances of participants in this market.
+Each market has two associated `BinaryOption` instances; one for long options and one for short options.
+    - [`ExchangeRates`](ExchangeRates.md): The contract that a market's underlying asset's price is queried from.
+    - [`SynthsUSD`](Synth.md): Binary option markets are denominated in sUSD.
+    - [`FeePool`](FeePool.md): Fees are remitted to the fee address.

 **Source:** [contracts/BinaryOptionMarket.sol](https://github.com/Synthetixio/synthetix/tree/v2.24.0/contracts/BinaryOptionMarket.sol)

 ## Architecture